-With nothing but your favorite iOS device, you can drop the expensive cable and television services in favor of live TV streamed over the Internet.
+With nothing but your favorite iOS device, you can drop the expensive cable and television services in favor of live TV stream over the Internet.
 All you need is your smartphone, an LTE or WiFi connection, and the right app!

 Besides being much more affordable, internet-only streaming services include countless useful features that greatly improve the overall viewing experience.
-There’s no doubt that Internet is the future of live TV, and the future is happening right now.
+There’s no doubt that Internet is the future of live TV stream, and the future is happening right now.
 So how can you get in on it with your iPhone or iPad?
 With one of these apps:

 Offering a selection of major cable channels, Sling TV aims to complement subscription video-on-demand services for cordcutters.
 The service was launched in 2015 by Dish Network, an American direct-broadcast satellite service provider.
 It’s estimated that the service currently has around 1.2 million subscribers.

 Sling TV offers two subscription packages.
 The most affordable package, Sling Orange, costs you a monthly fee, and customers don’t have to sign any contract.
 There’s also Sling Blue, which has Fox and NBC channels instead of ESPN and Disney.
 It’s possible to purchase both packages for one discounted price.

 Apart from the channels included in Sling Orange and Sling Blue packages, customers can also subscribe to other channels, including CBS, ABC, Fox, and NBC, for a low fee per month.
 Gamers will be pleased to know that Sling TV also offers content from Maker Studios and their video gaming-oriented channel, Polaris+.